envico801/project-guidelines/anki/EPG - Project guidelines - elsewhen/Part I - Fundamentals/Chapter 1 - Git/11 - How do you create a new feature or bug-fix.md

 ========== Answer ==========

-You can create a new feature or bug-fix branch using the command:
+Use the following command to create a new feature or bug-fix branch:

 ```sh
 git checkout -b <branchname>